PalakMishra1905/Crypto-place/README.md

-Crypto-place is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to search and explore information about various crypto-currencies.
+Crypto-place is a full-stack web application that allows users to search and explore information about various crypto-currencies.
 The platform provides real-time data, including daily price charts, highs and lows, and key statistics for each coin.

 Key Features: